norman-ml/norman_core_sdk_python/README.md

 # Norman Core SDK Overview

-The Norman Core SDK is a low-level foundational library that powers all Norman services and underlies the higher-level Norman SDK.
+The Norman Core SDK is the low-level foundational library that powers Norman inter-service communication and underlies the higher-level Norman SDK.

-For most use cases, we strongly recommend using the high-level Norman SDK, which provides a simpler, more ergonomic interface for interacting with Norman services and abstracts away internal implementation details.
+For most use cases, we recommend using the high-level Norman SDK, which provides a simple interface with Norman and abstracts the underlying implementation details.

-The Core SDK is intended only for users who require fine-grained control over how operations are executed.
-It exposes low-level utilities used internally by the Norman platform, including HTTP communication, file streaming, socket-level encryption, and direct access to stored model data.
+The Core SDK is recommended for users who require fine-grained control over operation execution.
+It provides low-level utilities for http and socket communication, as well as fully mapped direct access to every route exposed by the Norman backend.

-The following example demonstrates a typical Core SDK workflow: manually authenticating to exchange an API key for an access token, applying specific query constraints, and extracting version metadata directly from the persistence layer.
+The following example demonstrates a typical workflow which requires use of the Core SDK: manually authenticating to exchange an API key for an access token, applying specific query constraints, and extracting version metadata directly from the persistence layer.

 ```python
 from norman_core.clients.http_client import HttpClient